 The alternative will be selected based on the analysis provided in the Environmental Impact Report / Environmental Impact Statement (EIR/EIS).
-The draft EIR/EIS will be circulated for public review, and comments will be used to help Caltrans and the Partners understand potential public concerns.
+The Draft EIR/EIS (which will include a Preliminary Preferred Alternative) will be circulated for public review, and comments will be used to help Caltrans and the Partners understand potential public concerns.
 Comments will be responded to in the Final EIR/EIS along with the identification of the selected alternative.
-Based on the current schedule, the Final EIR/EIS is scheduled for completion in 2025.
+Based on the current schedule, the Final EIR/EIS is scheduled for completion in 2025

 The time needed to construct the project will depend on the final alternative that is selected.
-We estimate it will take 6.5 years to construct the full tunnel alternative (Alternative F) and a minimum of 3 years to construct Alternative X.
+We estimate it will a minimum of 6 years to construct the full tunnel alternative (Alternative F) and a minimum of 3 years to construct Alternative X.

 Caltrans must follow federal and state environmental laws and regulations on all our projects and activities.
 Last Chance Grade is no exception.
 In fact, the environmental process for Last Chance Grade is uniquely complex, challenging, and time-consuming.
 Last Chance Grade is uniquely difficult because of the high potential of impacts and because of the sensitivity of the resources that would be impacted.
 The project is located within the Coastal Zone, a UNESCO World Heritage Site, and a National and State Park.
 Several sensitive resources may be affected, including wetlands, marbled murrelet, and old growth redwood trees.